 BY: T. Franklin Murphy | September 2018

-We prepare for unknown challenges by actively engaging in knowledge and skill building activities.
-We exchange wasteful avoidances and rejuvenate with healthy enjoyments.
+We prepare for challenges through knowledge and skill building activities.
+We must exchange our wasteful indulgences for rejuvenating and healthy enjoyments.

 Life grinds us down, dulling our sharpness.
 Routine and boredom invade our tidy spaces, frighten our sensibilities, and warn of impending doom.
 If unprepared, these shifts of psychic strength can spook us into addictions and unhealthy escapes.
 We must replenish our minds and refuel our spirits.